Is Bad Grammar And The Internet Killing Your Brand?

 Making Content Relatable

 In the present social media age, being relatable is extremely important for any brand to mark its presence online.
-Those brands which are able to make error-free relatable content are also able to capture market easily.
-Marketers however need to make sure that their copy is error-free.
+Those brands which can make error-free relatable content are also able to capture the market quickly.
+Marketers, however, need to make sure that their copy is error-free.
 Grammatical errors by brands are seldom forgotten unless they are intentional.
-In the race to make something look fun and enjoyable, often marketers tend to make grammatical errors which then cause embarrassment for the brand.
+In the race to make something look fun and enjoyable, often marketers tend to make grammatical errors, which then cause embarrassment for the brand.

 In conclusion, is bad grammar and the internet killing your brand?
-No if you’re vary of the content you’re pushing out.
+No, if you vary of the content, you’re pushing out.